 Professor of Behavioural Neuroscience

-Director of Studies in Natural Sciences, Pembroke College, Cambridge
+Director of Studies in Natural Sciences, and in the PBS Tripos, Pembroke College, Cambridge

-Tim Bussey is interested in taking PhD students.
+Tim Bussey is accepting applications for PhD students.

 Professor Bussey’s work has involved several different converging methods of enquiry.
 His experimental work and theoretical ideas have been published and discussed in journals such as Trends in Cognitive Sciences, Nature Reviews Neuroscience, Current Opinion in Biology, Science, PNAS and Annual Reviews in Neuroscience.
 Dr Bussey’s achievements include the development of a computer-automated cognitive testing method.
 Professor Bussey’s theoretical work has challenged prevailing views regarding the organisation of brain function, and has recently been substantiated by a number of studies carried out in his own and several independent laboratories.
 In another stream of research he has elucidated the neural mechanisms underpinning object recognition memory and related cognitive functions.
 He is currently using the methods developed in these studies to investigate psychiatric and neurodegenerative diseases, and is testing potential therapeutic agents.

 Bekinschtein, P., Kent, B.A., Oomen, C.A., Clemenson, G.D., Gage, F.H., Saksida, L.M., & Bussey, T.J.
 (2013) BDNF in the dentate gyrus is required for consolidation of "pattern-separated" memories.
 Cell Reports, 5:759-768.